shanbhagnitesh/Marketing-Data-Mart-and-Visualization-of-Gambling-Customers-bwin-/README.md

 # Marketing-Data-Mart-and-Visualization-of-Gambling-Customers-bwin-
 Bwin.com is an Online Based Gaming company and this Project aimed at Behavioral Analysis of 40k+ Users of Bwin and Marketing Datamart for and a Shiny app to visualize the Results.

-# Keywords : R, Shiny, Statistics, Data Visualization, Marketing Analytics, Segmentation, LifetimeValue, ARPU,GGR,
-# Profit Margin,Frequency, LiveAction,FixedOdds, Casino Boss Media and Casino Chartwell, Poker, SuperToto, GameVS and GamesBwin
+# Keywords : R, Shiny, Statistics, Data Visualization, Marketing Analytics, Segmentation, LifetimeValue, ARPU,GGR,Profit Margin,Frequency, LiveAction,FixedOdds, Casino Boss Media and Casino Chartwell, Poker, SuperToto, GameVS and GamesBwin

 Quick Link to Shiny app :